 Every time you buy from a neighbour instead of a chain.. that euro circulates.
 Every time you tell a visitor what's here.. that attention stays.
 Every time you choose the local option — you're building the thing nobody else is going to build for us.

 You don't need a business plan.
 You don't need permission.
-You need to stop waiting for someone from Tallinn to fix a place they've already written off.
+You need to stop waiting for someone from Tallinn to fix a place the current systems were not designed around.

 We're so small.
 So few people.
 So far behind.
 And yet we're all competing against each other — as if we can afford that.
 We can't.